-Every chat-based app needs a screen with a list of chats.
-A place where you can see names, last messages and unread messages count.
+Every chat-based app needs a screen with a list of chats—a place where you can see names, last messages and an unread message count.
 There must be a solution to that!

 Actually, there’s not… There is something called Roster — it can hold a list of users tagged as “friends.”
-Unfortunately, there’s no last message, nor unread messages count attached to them.
+Unfortunately, there’s no last message, nor unread message count attached to them.
 Sure, you can get the needed information from the backend in pieces.
-At first, we wanted to do it that way, but it would be working slowly and be complicated to do.
-That’s where we began working with Erlang Solutions on the Inbox feature, which is also making its way to the open source.
+At first, we wanted to do it that way, but it would work slowly and be complicated to do.
+That’s when we began working with Erlang Solutions on the Inbox feature, which is also making its way to open source.

 Designing and writing our own SDK was a challenging task and we liked it.
 It was something different from simple applications where you need to fetch data from a server and show it on the screen.
 During implementation, we understood many design choices of the third-party library API that we used previously.
 Why?
 Because we’ve encountered the same issues.